Glossary of Terms

 Consensus algorithms that are able to withstand Byzantine behavior are called Byzantine fault-tolerant (BFT).
 Exonum uses BFT consensus inspired by PBFT.
 Exonum is able to tolerate up to 1/3 of validators acting Byzantine, which is the best possible number under the security model that Exonum uses.

-A set of configurable parameters that determine behavior of a full node.
+A set of configurable parameters that determine the behavior of a full node.
 Configuration consists of 2 parts: global configuration and local configuration.
 Certain configuration parameters are defined by the core, e.g., the maximum number of transactions in a block.
-Services can define and manage additional configuration parameters, too.
+Services can define and manage additional configuration parameters too.